-For those passengers that are resident on St Helena, ticket bookings can be made via Solomon & Company (St Helena) Plc’s Shipping & Travel Agency at the Malabar in Jamestown.
-Passengers can visit the Shipping & Travel Agency in person or can contact firstname.lastname@example.org or telephone 22523.
+For those passengers living in St Helena, ticket bookings can be made via Solomon & Company (St Helena) Plc’s Shipping & Travel Agency at the Malabar in Jamestown.
+Passengers can visit the Shipping & Travel Agency in person or can contact email@example.com or telephone 22523.

 Times of Flights to St Helena